BenedictusKent/TradingSimulator/README.md

 - When stock is held:
   - Keep track stock price of the current with the day before.
   - If the current price is higher and next day stock is projected to go up, then **hold**.
-  - If the current price is higher and next day stock is projected to go down by x percent, then **sell**.
+  - If the current price is higher and next day stock is projected to go down by 5%, then **sell**.